-The Open Civil Engineering Journal is an Open Access online journal which publishes Research articles, Reviews, Letters and guest edited single topic issues in the field of Civil Engineering, aiming at providing the most complete and reliable source of information on current developments in the field.
+The Open Civil Engineering Journal is an Open Access online journal, which publishes original research articles, review articles, letters and guest edited single topic issues in the field of civil engineering, aiming at providing the most complete and reliable source of information on current developments in the field.

 For all online submissions, please provide soft copies of all the materials (main text in MS Word or Tex/LaTeX), figures / illustrations in TIFF, PDF or JPEG, and chemical structures drawn in ChemDraw (CDX) / ISISDraw (TGF) as separate files, while a PDF version of the entire manuscript must also be included, embedded with all the figures / illustrations / tables / chemical structures etc. It is advisable that the document files related to a manuscript submission should always have the name of the corresponding author as part of the file name, i.e., "Cilli MS text.doc" , "Cilli MS Figure 1", etc.

 It is imperative that before submission, authors should carefully proofread the files for special characters, mathematical symbols, Greek letters, equations, tables and images, to ensure that they appear in proper format.